Overview

 37° 23′ N, 05° 59' W

-Sevilla is the capital of the Andalusia region and definitely a must visit when you are in the South of Spain.
-It is a beautiful city with a rich history and full of beautiful architecture.
+Seville, or Sevilla in Spanish, is the capital of the Andalusia region and definitely a must-visit when you are on a trip to South Spain.
+It is one of the most beautiful cities in Spain, with a rich history and beautiful architecture.
 The city roots back to Roman times and you can tell from the architecture that the city has been influenced by diverse cultures over the centuries.
-You can dive into the vibrant Spanish culture, enjoy some delicious tapas in one of the many traditional restaurants and have one or more sangria’s in a cozy bar.
+You can dive into the vibrant Spanish culture, explore the historic center, enjoy some delicious tapas in one of the many traditional restaurants, and have one or more sangrias in a cozy bar.
+There are plenty of things to do in Seville and you can easily spend a day or even several days exploring the city.

 Highlights in Sevilla